Skip to main content

 2. Verify insurance – Ask for a certificate of insurance.
 Call the insurance company to confirm it’s current.

 4. Get it in writing – A detailed contract protects both of you.
+Make sure that it includes a detailed scope of work, timeline, payment draw schedule, warranty etc.

 Why We’re Not the Cheapest (And That’s Intentional)

-We don’t lowball quotes because we’ve seen what happens to companies that do—they go out of business, leaving customers stranded.
+We don’t lowball quotes because we’ve seen what happens to companies that do, they go out of business, leaving customers stranded.
 Or they cut corners that create problems down the road.

 Our prices reflect:

-• Quality materials (not the cheapest aluminum from overseas)
+• Quality materials

 • Proper permits and inspections